mcmchris/wisblock-edge-impulse/RAK11310-Edge-Impulse-Firmware/README.md

 After installing the neccessary tools to build code for the RP2040.
 - Open the project on Visual Studio code.
+- Select the GCC 10.3.1 compiler. (error if use other version)
-- Select the compiler that cames in the pico-sdk and click on "Build".
+- Click on "Build".

 ![Captura de pantalla 2022-07-18 114100](https://user-images.githubusercontent.com/49886387/179549644-c45c9b3b-9705-427e-8c72-4b2c44aef0e5.png)